 Cell Ranger ATAC is a set of analysis pipelines that process Chromium Single Cell ATAC data.
-Cell Ranger ATAC includes four pipelines relevant to single cell chromatin accessibility experiments:
+Cell Ranger ATAC includes four pipelines relevant to Single Cell ATAC experiments:

 cellranger-atac mkfastq demultiplexes raw base call (BCL) files generated by Illumina® sequencers into FASTQ files.
 It is a wrapper around bcl2fastq from Illumina®, with additional useful features that are specific to 10x Genomics libraries and a simplified sample sheet format.